How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Consistent audio levels and dynamics are important on any communication network, otherwise users have to make frequent volume adjustments to properly hear everyone.
 This is an issue on AllStar and I recommend that any time you hear someone who is significantly quieter or louder than average – let them know!
 Audio levels are easy to adjust on AllStar and there is no good reason anyone should have improper levels that require everyone else to ride their volume controls or put up with distorted audio.

-With the feature-packed highly-optimized AllScan UCI120 USB Communications Interface now available at a low cost, spending hours to build a radio-less node interface may more hassle than it's worth but can be a fun electronics project.
+With the feature-packed highly-optimized AllScan UCI120 USB Communications Interface now available at a low cost, spending hours to build a radio-less node interface may be more hassle than it's worth but can be a fun electronics project.
 Building a radio-less node is fairly simple if you're experienced with computers, Linux, and AllStar.
 With a few optimizations a radio-less node can sound as good or better than any radio, providing a full, clear sound typical of high-quality FM repeaters.
 This can be achieved in several ways:

 Mic audio should have a slight amount of compression (eg. a 2:1 ratio) or similar AGC (Auto Gain Control) functionality along with hard-limiting to ensure no ADC clipping and a similar sound to high quality radio-based nodes.
 An AGC is essentially a compressor/limiter but with a longer release time and may include a gain hold time to provide more stable gain and thus more transparent audio.
 In this application the objective is to move the input range of a typical mic output (which can have 60+dB of dynamic range but with low average power and loud plosives, clicks and pops) to a higher average power level with hard-limiting of any overly loud peaks, ensuring the signal will come through clearly – even in loud environments that may have only 20dB of dynamic range.